University of Connecticut

 Advantages

-- Included in the top 5% of the best universities in the world.
+- It is included in the list of the best regional universities in the USA according to US News & World Report 2025,

 Facilities and equipment at University of Connecticut